PrimisAI/nexus/README.md

-# Nexus
+# PrimisAI Nexus

-Nexus is a powerful and flexible Python package for managing AI agents and coordinating complex tasks using LLMs.
+PrimisAI Nexus is a powerful and flexible Python package for managing AI agents and coordinating complex tasks using LLMs.
 It provides a robust framework for creating, managing, and interacting with multiple specialized AI agents under the supervision of a central coordinator.

 ## Features